savonet/book/video.md

 ### FFmpeg filters {#sec:ffmpeg-filters}

-Another great provider of video effects is FFmpeg.
+Another great provider of video effects is FFmpeg (we currently have access to 447 of those).
 Its filters are a bit more involved to use because FFmpeg expects that you create a _graph_ of filters (by formally connecting multiple filters one to each other) before being able to use this graph for processing data, and because it operates on data in FFmpeg's internal format.
-FFmpeg has the ability of processing both audio and video data, we present it here because it is more likely to be used for video processing.
+Those filters can process both audio and video data, we chose to present it here and not in [previous chapter](#chap:workflow) because it is more likely to be used for video processing.

 https://ffmpeg.org/ffmpeg-filters.html#Video-Filters